Zackazt/Ogonek_Website/README.md

 ### What is Ogonek?
 ---
 THE Ogonek is a small tail added to vowels in the Latin alphabet.
-Ogonek is the name of a small orginization that produces for your enjoyment.
+Ogonek is the name of a small orginization that produces content.

 ### How can I get involved?
 ---